-Liquidity and Capita
+Liquidity and Capital

 Over the course of 2019, we significantly increased our overall liquidity position for risk management purposes and enhanced our liquidity stress testing regime.
-As a result of these efforts and the activities that occurred in 2020, described below, we currently believe our liquidity position is stable and we expect to be able to fund our business operations through 2022.
+As a result of these efforts, we currently believe our liquidity position is stable and we expect to be able to fund our business operations.
 Because of the disruptions in the capital markets that occurred at the onset of the pandemic, in the first quarter of 2020 we implemented our Contingency Funding Plan, which entailed monitoring and reporting to management our liquidity position and the health of deposit and asset-backed securities markets.
-In times of financial distress, we often see a flight to quality, where investors seek safer places to invest their money, such as insured bank deposits and in securities such as U.S. Treasuries and government- sponsored debt and mortgage-backed securities.
+In times of financial distress, we often see a flight to quality, where investors seek safer places to invest their money, such as insured bank deposits and in securities such as U.S. Treasuries and government- sponsored debt and mortgagebacked securities.
 We saw similar trends in the marketplace during this crisis and expect that as a well-capitalized insured depository institution, we will have ample access to deposit markets.
 As pandemic-related capital market disruptions abated, we de-activated the Contingency Funding Plan in October 2020, but have continued to remain watchful for signs of renewed market stress as the pandemic evolves.
-Maintaining our focus on earnings quality as well as prudent liquidity management, we actively managed the cost of our retail deposits downward in response to the rapid downturn in short-term interest rates in the first nine months of 2020.
-Rates were further managed downward in early 2021, and were increased slightly in the second half of the year as market rates began to rise.
-Despite the lower deposit rates, we have experienced only moderate retail deposit outflows, primarily in term CDs, that are within the outflow targets our Asset and Liability Committee approved.
-In addition, we were able to access the brokered deposit, asset-backed security, and unsecured debt markets throughout 2020 and 2021.
-We
+Maintaining our focus on earnings quality as well as prudent liquidity management, we actively managed the cost of our retail deposits downward in response to the rapid downturn in short-term interest rates in 2020.
+As the economy recovered and inflation increased in 2022, we saw deposit rates increase as market rates began to rise.
+In addition, we were able to access the brokered deposit, asset-backed security, and unsecured debt markets throughout 2021 and 2022.
+We manage our capital position through a rigorous capital stress testing regime.
+As a result, we believe that, given the quality of our Private Education Loan portfolio, we have sufficient capital to withstand our current estimate in the event of a downturn.
+If circumstances surrounding COVID-19 change in a significantly more adverse way, however, it is possible our liquidity and regulatory capital position could be materially and adversely affected, which could materially and adversely impact our business operations and our overall financial condition.
+See "Liquidity and Capital Resources" and "Borrowings" in Item 7 for additional discussion of our capital and funding activities.